dustinpfister/blog_posts/_posts/express-rendering-with-ejs.md

 When I start this and go to localhost:8080 in my browser I am greeted with the "Hello ejs!" message.
 I have [another post on ejs](/2017/12/07/nodejs-ejs-javascript-templates/) in which I work with the ejs module by itself, which might be a good idea to do if you want to learn more about ejs.
 Ejs is just one template engine option when it comes to making an [express view](/2019/04/25/express-view/), there is also making use of the [express static](/2018/05/24/express-static/) built in middleware as well for the purpose of hosting static assets that are to be used in a view.

-If you liked this post be sure to check out my [main post on expressjs](/2018/06/12/express/) in general.
+If you liked this post be sure to check out my [main post on expressjs](/2018/06/12/express/) in general, this is a post where I am branching off into all kinds of topics that have to do with express, and nodejs.